Dr. Lauren Elder, PhD, ABPP (she/her)

 LICENSED SOCIAL WORKER

-CURRENTLY ACCEPTING REFERRALS FOR THERAPY AND FOR OUR ELEMENTARY AND YOUTH TRANSITION THERAPY GROUPS
+ACCEPTING THERAPY REFERRALS ON A WAITLIST, AND REFERRALS FOR OUR YOUTH TRANSITION THERAPY GROUP

 Subspecialties: LGBTQIA+, depression, anxiety, grief, cultural sensitivity